Who Created the "VirginiaPlaces.org" Website?

 When the cardinal flowers appear in the wetlands in August, I know that those thunderstorms of summer are almost done.
 When ice and snow arrive, I grouse about the cold and burn firewood to keep warm, just like my ancestors did.

 Studying the electrical grid and the pattern of oil/gas pipelines is entertaining, but experience is the best teacher.
-When it is time to get a hurricane or at least a nor'easter, I know the electricity could be cut off.
+When a hurricane or at least a nor'easter arrives, I know the electricity could be cut off.
 A prediction of a heavy snowstorm means it is time fill up the bathtub with water.
-I live in a house that is not connected to a municipal water system.
-When you depend on a well, the loss of electrical power means the loss of water too.
-Knowing about infrastructure across the state is less important than having a reliable water supply within the house.

 Virginia is a special place, worth exploring in depth.
-Getting stuck in traffic provides unplanned research opportunities to look outside the car window and ask "why does it looks like that, at this place?"
+Getting stuck in traffic provides unplanned research opportunities to look outside the car window and ask "why does it looks like that, at this particular place?"

 Completion of the Shirley Highway from the Pentagon to the Occoquan River in 1950 triggered the construction of Marumsco Hills subdivision in Prince William County, followed by Lake Ridge, Dale City, Montclair, etc. Suburban sprawl in Northern Virginia still follows transportation corridors.
 In the near future, watch the Metrorail's Silver Line spur new subdivisions in Loudoun County, and how office buildings that are not located on bus/rail transit routes struggle to find renters.

-This website attempts to describe some of the story of Virginia places.
-Welcome.
 Questions/comments?
 Contact me via e-mail at e-mail address

 The Grymes Family